devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

-# YouTube Origin for Google TV
+## YouTube Origin for Google TV

 This project allows you to enjoy YouTube on Google TV without any ads, providing a seamless and uninterrupted viewing experience.

 ## Features
 - Watch YouTube without ads
-- Compatible with Ambient Mode on Google TV
 - Original UI
+- Compatible with Google TV
 - Support hardware decoders.
 - Block ads with uBlock Origin.
 - Skip sponsor segments with SponsorBlock